Or download our app "Guided Lessons by Education.com" on your device's app store.

 Which set of standards are you looking for?

 Students will be able to retell a story and demonstrate understanding of key details in a text.

 - Draw a star on the board.
 In each of the star's five corners, write the following words: who, what, where, when, why (5 W's).

 - Next to the star, write the 5 W's again so students can read them better.

 - Choral read the 5 W's aloud as a whole group.

-- Explain to the students that today they will be able to choose and read a choice story and use the 5 W's to figure out what is happening in the story.
+- Explain to the students that today they will be able to choose and read a choice story and use the 5 W's ask and answer questions about what is happening in the story.

 - Help students choose a book at their reading level.

-- Explain to the students that they will be reading their story out loud to a teacher and then they will be retelling the story in their own words and answering some questions about the story or a topic in the story while in partnerships.
+- Explain to the students that they will read their story out loud to a teacher or partner and then retell the story in their own words.
+They will then ask and answer some questions about the story or a topic in the story while in partnerships.

 - Ask students if they have any questions.